mineek/seprmvr64/README.md

     * `/sbin/mount_apfs /dev/disk0s1s5 /mnt5/`
     * `cp -av /mnt5/FactoryData/* /mnt8/`
 18. Change fstab to point to the new partition, and change `hfs` to `apfs`: `nano /mnt8/etc/fstab`
+19. Copy over the staged_system_apps to make them work: `cp -av /mnt9/staged_system_apps/* /mnt8/Applications/`
-19. We're almost done installing!
+20. We're almost done installing!
 At this point, you'll boot into the Setup screen and are unable to activate, to get SpringBoard you'll need a way to skip Setup, I won't be linking to any of these methods, so figure it out yourself.
-20. Finally, reboot:
+21. Finally, reboot:
     * `/usr/sbin/nvram auto-boot=true`
     * `/sbin/reboot`